 What is the highest possible score on the ACT, and how rare is it to get one?
-If you are just diving into your ACT studying, or even have been at it for a while, you might be wondering what the best score is.
-In this post we’ll explore the odds of the maximum ACT score and give you tips and advice to reach one.
+Whether you're just now diving into your ACT prep or have been at it for a while, you're probably wondering what the best score is.
+In this guide, we’ll explore the odds of earning the maximum ACT score and give you tips and advice for reaching it.

 What Is a Perfect ACT score?

-The 36 points you can earn on each section are scaled scores, translated from your raw scores—aka the total amount of questions you get right on each section.
-(For more in-depth info about how each section is scored, see our article about how the ACT is scored.)
+The 36 points you can earn on each section are scaled scores, which are translated from your raw scores—that is, the total number of questions you get right on each ACT section.
+(For more information about how each ACT section is scored, see our article on ACT scoring.)

 Your composite score on the ACT is the most important part of your score, since it represents your overall performance.
 When people refer to a perfect ACT score, they are talking about a perfect 36 composite.

-However, since your composite score is calculated from the average of your four subject area scores, not the total, you do not need a perfect 36 on every section to get a perfect 36 composite.
+However, since your composite ACT score is calculated from the average of your four subject area scores—not the total—you do not need a perfect 36 on every section to get a perfect 36 composite.